 Next to the current window, he pulled up another one.
 If anyone were to see what was written there, he or she would question if it even belonged to a living being.
 A column of nothing but zeros filled the right side of the screen, save for one line at the very top.
 Next to HP, the value that measured the life force of a living being read 999999.

-Given that typical humans only had numbers in the hundreds, with those highly-trained maybe reaching several thousand, this seemed like an impossibly large number.
+Given that typical humans only had numbers in the hundreds and thousands, with the few highly-trained maybe breaking into the next digit, this seemed like an impossibly large number.